Livelock (video game)

-Livelock is a twin-stick shooter video game with both solo and cooperative multiplayer gameplay, It was eveloped by Montreal-based Tuque Games and published by Perfect World Entertainment on August 30, 2016.
+Livelock is a twin-stick shooter video game with both solo and cooperative multiplayer gameplay, It was developed by Montreal-based Tuque Games and published by Perfect World Entertainment on August 30, 2016.
 Livelock has been described as similar to the Diablo series, but with guns and in a post-apocalyptic setting.

 Development and release

 The game was first announced in January 2016.
 It is the first game by Perfect World Entertainment that is not a free-to-play title.
 The game became part of the Xbox Games With Gold program in September 2018.

 Reception

 The game received "mixed or average reviews" from 14 PC and PlayStation 4 (PS4) industry critics, and "generally favorable reviews" from 7 Xbox One industry critics, and holding aggregated Metacritic scores of 73/100 69/100 and 77/100, for its PC, PS4, and Xbox One versions respectively.